Aindham Vedham

 Aindham Vedham is a 2024 Indian Tamil-language Sci-fi mythological thriller series directed by Naga (director of Marmadesam, television series).
 It stars Sai Dhanshika with an ensemble cast includes Santhosh Prathap, Vivek Rajgopal, Y. G. Mahendran, Krisha Kurup, Ramji, Devadarshini, Mathew Varghese, and Ponvannan.
 The show was released on ZEE5 in both Tamil and dubbed Telugu versions on 25 October 2024.

 Plot

-The story follows Anu (Sai Dhanshika), a young woman who travels to Varanasi to perform the last rites of her mother.
+The story follows Anu (Sai Dhanshika), a young woman who travels to Varanasi, Uttar Pradesh to perform the last rites of her mother.
 During her stay, she encounters a mysterious figure who entrusts her with an ancient relic and instructs her to deliver it to a priest in Tamil Nadu.
 The relic holds the key to unlocking the secrets of the Fifth Veda, a long-lost ancient text.
 As Anu embarks on this perilous journey, she faces numerous challenges, including malevolent forces determined to stop her.
 Racing against time, Anu must navigate through dangerous situations to uncover the truth and ensure the relic reaches its destination before the evil forces catch up with her.